gayolGate/HypeStore/README.md

 <img src="/assets/Features_sign.PNG" width="300">

 - 🧭 **Explore:** Find popular finished or beta software that may be useful in your daily life.
-- ⬇️ **Updates:** Get APK updates from your favorite apps directly from HypeStore.
+- ⬇️ **Updates:** Get APK updates of your favorite apps directly from HypeStore.
 - 🎨 **Light and dark mode**: You can also set a light and a dark interval for different times of the day.
 - 🐈‍⬛ **GitHub integration:** Allows you to see stars and contributors of the projects if they are avaiable in GitHub.
 - ⭐️ **Alternative ratings:** Instead of just rating the apps from 1 to 5, you can also rate separately aspects like: